Onefabis/myst-editor/docs/source/comments.md

 ## Resolving Comments

-MyST Editor offers a comment resolution functionality.
+Doc Editor offers a comment resolution functionality.

 To resolve a comment, hover over its icon and click the resolve button.
 This will move it to the `Resolved Comments` view in the [topbar](topbar.md) where it will be accessible.